FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 The administration places an intense focus on childbirth; medical response teams are dispatched as soon as a birth is anticipated.

-Local factories operate under strict government regulatory policies.
+Local factories operate under strict government regulatory policies.[^2857]

+## 苦Del Del群島 (Ku Del Del Islands)

+[^2860]

+Not much is known about the Ku Del Del Islands, except that the islands were once at war with the Tian Si Si Islands; peace was immediately reached when its citizens had access to candy from the Tian Si Si Islands, with the candy acting as a token of peace.

 ## 飛蚊群島 (Fei Wen Islands)
 [^2856]